-- 1. This should include the ability to: - 1.1 Take and record the patient's case history, adapting your communication style to take account of the patient's individual needs and sensitivities. - 1.2 Select and undertake appropriate clinical assessment of your patient, taking into account the nature of their presentation and their case history. - 1.3 Formulate an appropriate working diagnosis or rationale for care, and explain this clearly to the patient. - 1.4 Develop and apply an appropriate plan of treatment and care.
-This should be based on: - 1.2.1 the working diagnosis - 1.2.3. the best available evidence - 1.2.4. the patient's values and preferences - 1.2.5. your own skills, experience and competence. - 1.5 Monitor the effects of your care, and keep this under review.
-You should cease care if requested by the patient or if you judge that care is likely to be ineffective or not in the patient's best interests. - 1.6 Adapt an osteopathic technique or treatment approach in response to findings from palpatory examination. - 1.7 Evaluate post-treatment response and justify the decision to continue, modify or cease osteopathic treatment as appropriate. - 1.8 Recognise adverse reactions to treatment, and take appropriate action. - 1.9 Recognise when errors have been made, and take appropriate action to remedy these, taking account of the patient's best interests under your duty of candour (see D3). - 1.10 Where appropriate, you should refer the patient to another healthcare professional, following appropriate referral procedures. - 2 If providing care outside of your usual practice environment, you should note in your records where this took place, and apply the same standards, where possible, as you would apply in your usual practice.
+- 1. This should include the ability to: - 1.1 take and record the patient's case history, adapting your communication style to take account of the patient's individual needs and sensitivities - 1.2 select and undertake appropriate clinical assessment of your patient, taking into account the nature of their presentation and their case history - 1.3 formulate an appropriate working diagnosis or rationale for care, and explain this clearly to the patient - 1.4 develop and apply an appropriate plan of treatment and care.
+This should be based on: - 1.4.1 the working diagnosis - 1.4.2 the best available evidence - 1.4.3 the patient's values and preferences - 1.4.4 your own skills, experience and competence. - 1.5 adapt an osteopathic technique or treatment approach in response to findings from the examination of your patient - 1.6 evaluate post-treatment response and justify the decision to continue, modify or cease osteopathic treatment as appropriate - 1.7 recognise adverse reactions to treatment, and take appropriate action - 1.8 monitor the effects of your care, and keep this under review.
+You should cease care if requested by the patient or if you judge that care is likely to be ineffective or not in the patient's best interests - 1.9 recognise when errors have been made, and take appropriate action to remedy these, taking account of the patient's best interests under your duty of candour (see D3) - 1.10 where appropriate, refer the patient to another healthcare professional, following appropriate referral procedures. - 2.
+If providing care outside of your usual practice environment, you should note in your records where this took place, and apply the same standards, as you would apply in your usual practice, or be able to justify why this was not appropriate.

 C2.
-Ensure that your patient records are full, accurate, legible and completed promptly.
+You must ensure that your patient records are comprehensive, accurate, legible and completed promptly.

-- 1. Records that are accurate, comprehensive and easily understood will help you provide good care to your patients.
-These records should include: - 1.1 Date of the consultation. - 1.2 Patient's personal details. - 1.3 Any problems and symptoms reported by your patient.

-- 1.4 Relevant medical, family and social history. - 1.5 Your clinical findings. - 1.6 The information and advice you provide, and how this is provided. - 1.7 A working diagnosis and treatment plan. - 1.8 Records of consent. - 1.9 Any treatment you undertake. - 1.10 Any communication with, about or from your patient. - 1.11 Copies of any correspondence, reports, test results, etc. relating to the patient. - 1.12 Clinical response to treatment and treatment outcomes. - 1.13 The location of your visit if outside your usual consulting rooms. - 1.14 Whether any other person was present and their status. - 1.15 Where an observer is present (for example, an osteopathic student, potential student or peer observer) as well as their status and identity, you should record the patient's consent to their presence. - 1.16 Your notes should be contemporaneous or completed promptly after a consultation (generally on the same day). - 2.
+- 1. Records help you to provide good quality care to your patients, and should include: - 1.1 date of the consultation - 1.2 patient's personal details - 1.3 any problems, symptoms, concerns and priorities discussed with your patient - 1.4 relevant medical, family and social history - 1.5 your clinical findings - 1.6 the information and advice you provide, including a record of how this is communicated to your patient - 1.7 a working diagnosis and treatment plan - 1.8 records of consent - 1.9 any treatment you undertake - 1.10 any communication with, about or from the patient - 1.11 copies of any correspondence, reports, test results, etc. relating to the patient - 1.12 clinical response to treatment and treatment outcomes - 1.13 the location of your visit if outside your usual consulting rooms - 1.14 whether any other person was present and their status - 1.15 where an observer is present (for example, a chaperone, peer observer, osteopathic student, or potential student) as well as their status and identity, you should record the patient's consent to their presence. - 2.
+Your notes should be contemporaneous or completed promptly after a consultation (generally on the same day). - 3.
 The information you provide in reports and forms or for any other purpose associated with your practice should be honest, accurate and complete.